typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

     connect-timeout = 30 seconds
   }

-  # The control server provides http services in relation to controlling the ConductR e.g.
-  # loading bundles, starting bundles, obtaining cluster state etc.
+  # Server which proxies ConductR services - control protocol, service locator, and status server.
+  # The port of the services mirrors that of the ConductR, and the actual URL of these services will be obtained from
+  # ConductR Core.
-  control-server {
+  core-services-proxy-server {
-    # The protocol, IP address and port on which to serve control protocol requests.
     protocol = http
+    host = ${conductr.agent.ip}

+    # The port where control protocol requests will be proxied to ConductR Core.
+    control-server-port = 19005

+    # The port where status server requests will be proxied to ConductR Core.
+    status-server-port = 19007

+    # The port where service locator requests will be proxied to ConductR Core.
-    port = 9005
+    service-locator-server-port = 19008
   }

   resources {